MQkristinaM/MajorAssignmentTopic1/README.md

 ## How to run:

   ##  `Game.java`
   Run project through this file, it will prompt the debugger which displays the main game project.
+The use of scanner will allow the player to input commands.
   Current playable characters and current hp levels

   Each turn the player(s) will choose what action to proceed with.